Last updated: May 29, 2026

 What it helps with: SeniorCare is a Wisconsin prescription drug program for residents who are 65 or older and need help paying for medicine and vaccines.

 Who may qualify: You can apply the month you turn 65.
 Income affects the level of help.
-You can apply at any time after you turn 65.
+The state SeniorCare levels page lists current income levels and cost-sharing rules.

-Where to apply: Use the state SeniorCare page for the application and renewal details.
-The page lists SeniorCare Customer Service at 800-657-2038.
+Where to apply: Use the state SeniorCare application page for application and renewal details.
+SeniorCare Customer Service is 1-800-657-2038.

 Reality check: SeniorCare is separate from Medicare Part D. Ask SHIP or an elder benefit specialist to compare SeniorCare, Part D, Extra Help, and Medicaid before you change drug coverage.